 Containment eliminates mixing hot and cold air in data center environments to maximize energy efficiency and lower operating costs.
 Cold aisle containment confines cold air supply, eliminating hot spots while, hot aisle containment guides hot exhaust airflow back to the AC return.
 Learn more about obstacles in data center containment here.

 Control airflow for optimized cooling effectiveness by effectively sealing openings in IT equipment cabinets.
-The use of blanking panels will reduce hotspots and bypass airflow by preventing equipment exhaust air or hot aisle air from migrating to the conditioned air intake stream at the front of the cabinet.
+Not only do the blanking panels prevent re-circulation of hot exhaust air with the server rack, they are also environmentally friendly.
 Learn how blanking panels can lead to big savings by clicking here.

-Reduce the risk of constraining exhaust airflow from the rack mounted equipment by standardizing cable lengths, using shorter power cords, and eliminating disorderly and excess cables.
+By standardizing cable lengths, the risk of constraining exhaust airflow from the rack mounted equipment is reduced.
+Therefore, it is beneficial to use shorter power cords, eliminating disorderly and excess cables.
 Click here for more information on colored power cords.
 To learn more about the effects of data center standardization, click here.

 When utilizing an external cable manager, also known as a side car, the cables go into the side car in place of the enclosure.
 This allows conditioned air to easily reach the front of the equipment and exhaust is free to exit the rear.
 For additional features of external cable managers, click here.